YegorKochetkov/code_examples/JS_TS_TIPS.md

 }
 ```

 - when working with regular expressions it is better to declare them once in literal style and use outside of the function - this option is the fastest.
-For simple checks, use.  test() for true/false.
-This method returns a boolean value and does not create any additional objects as . match() or . exec():
+For simple checks, use .test() for true/false.
+This method returns a boolean value and does not create any additional objects as .match() or .exec():

 ```ts
 const regValue = /[aeiou]+/gi;